basaandewiel/basaandewiel.github.io/_posts/2021-12-30-RaspberryPI_arch_linux.md

 ssh-copy-id -p <portno> username@remote-server.org #replace of course username en server name, and <portno> by SSH port used on server, if other than 22

 ```
+It is possible to use the same key to login in different remote machines.
+In that case you have to use the command `ssh-copy-id` multiple times to copy the key to the remote machines.

 ## Renew letsencrypt certificates
 ```bash